Jasperredis/cerbose-lib/docs/DOCS.md

 # Cerbose Documentation
+This file comes with every installation of Cerbose.
+If you already knew that...I can tell.

 ## Introduction
 **Skip reading this introduction if you want to.
 You won't miss any info.**
 Cerbose is a very simple Python library, so this documentation on it shouldn't be hard to understand.
 This document serves the purpose of going more in-depth than any other creator-made Cerbose information source (website, README), obviously excluding the source code itself.
 The goal of this is to allow you, the programmer, to effectively use Cerbose in your projects and understand how to use its various functions.